rmacuna/votes-widget/README.md

 - Adding unit testing could be an awesome improvement in the development of this application.

 - There are some logic in the code like the click outside function that can be moved into a hook for possible reusage.

+If you want to see the component running see: https://zemoga-ui-votes.web.app/